BKWLD/decoy/README.md

 		});

-### Fragments *(To be deprecated in 5.0)*

-One off strings, images, and files can be managed in Decoy through the Fragments feature.
-Fragments work by reading language files and producing a tabbed form from their key value pairs.
-The values from the language file are treated as the default for the key; admins can override that default with Decoy.
-The frontend developer pulls the fragment value through the `Decoy::frag($key)` helper.

-Start by creating new language files in /app/lang/en.
-There are some conventions to follow; an example should be suffient to explain:

-*/app/lang/en/home.php*

-	<?php return array(
-		'marquee_title' => 'Welcome to the site',
-		'marquee.featured_article,belongs_to' => '/admin/articles',

-		'intro.title' => 'This is some great stuff', 'intro.body,textarea' => 'A paragraph of text goes on and on and on and ...',

-		'deep_dive.article,wysiwyg' => '<p>Folks often want some <strong>WYSIWYG</strong> tools</p>',
-		'deep_dive.headshot,image' => '/img/path/to/heashot',
-		'deep_dive.pdf,file' => '/files/path/to/file',
-		'deep_dive.video,video-encoder' => '',
-	);

-Thus:

-- Different translation files are treated as virtual pages in the admin.
-- Keys can have a bullet that delimits sections and will be used to break up the page into sections in the admin.
-This is optional.
-- The default format for a field in the admin is a text input.
-This can be overidden by specifying a type following the key, delimited with a comma.
-The view helper, howerver, may omit this.
-In other words, this is valid: `<?=Decoy::frag('deep_dive.pdf')?>`.
-- Images **must** be stored in the /public/img directory.
-Decoy will automatically make a copy in the uploads directory for Croppa to act on.
-Decoy::frag() will then return the path to the uploads copy.
-This is done because PagodaBox doesn't let you push things via git to shared writeable directories, so committing the image to the uploads dir would not work.

 ### Elements

 Copy, images, and files that aren't managed as part of an item in a list.
 If content needs to be managed and a model doesn't make sense, use Elements.
 Elements are managed from both the frontend of the site: